wacncontent/CustomizeTool/removeCommentOutput/articles/cdn/cdn-serve-content-from-cdn-in-your-web-application.md

 -	Automatically replicate the file structure of your Visual Studio project
 -	Automatically create blob containers as needed
--	Reuse the same Azure storage account and CDN endpoint for multiple Web applications, each in a separate blob container
+-	Reuse the same Azure storage account and CDN endpoint for multiple web sites, each in a separate blob container
 -	Easily update the Azure CDN with new content.
 For more information on updating content, see [Configure the CDN cache to reflect the desired content update](#update).

-For the `-StorageContainer` parameter, it makes sense to use the name of your Web application, or the Visual Studio project name.
-Whereas I used the generic "cdn" as the container name previously, using the name of your Web application allows related content to be organized into the same easily identifiable container.
+For the `-StorageContainer` parameter, it makes sense to use the name of your web site, or the Visual Studio project name.
+Whereas I used the generic "cdn" as the container name previously, using the name of your web site allows related content to be organized into the same easily identifiable container.

 Once the content has finished uploading, you can link to anything in your *\Content* and *\Scripts* folder in your HTML code, such as in your .cshtml files, using `http://<yourCDNName>.vo.msecnd.net/<containerName>`.
 Here is an example of something I can use in a Razor view: